Contact Us for Help

 For information about attorney consultations, contact our firm online or by calling 919-934-1575.L.
 Lamar

-As an Eastern North Carolina injury attorney and business dispute attorney, L. Lamar Armstrong, Jr. has tried many cases to judges and juries and is proud to be a trial attorney.
+As an Eastern North Carolina injury attorney and business dispute attorney with over 40 years experience, L. Lamar Armstrong, Jr. has tried many cases to judges and juries and is proud to be a trial attorney.
 However, Lamar believes his job is best described as helping people solve problems.
 Whether that problem is a car wreck, medical negligence, an insurance company’s refusal to pay, an unfair business act or practice, refusal to pay a debt, property disputes, or other ways people are hurt and need help, there is a problem that is best served by compassionate understanding focused through passionate advocacy.

 Lamar is a partner with his wife, Marcia H. Armstrong, at The Armstrong Law Firm, P.A., located in Smithfield, North Carolina.

 One should not kill a mosquito with a hammer, but in conflicts, sometimes a hammer is required.
 The key is not only knowing when to reach for the hammer, but also knowing how to use it.

 With wisdom borne of four decades resolving clients’ problems, in court and out, sometimes with hammer and sometimes not, Lamar has learned to use properly and aggressively all the tools of our justice system to efficiently help his clients solve their problems.
 Sometimes this is early, out of court discussion and settlement.
 Sometimes it must be trial by jury.
 Lamar has the experience and ability to help you solve your problem.
 Ask others you know and trust about Lamar.
 He looks forward to helping you solve your problem.